weiwensangsang/nestjs-best-practices/problems/tools.md

   -  Does Node.js provide any Debugger?
   -  What is meant by tracing in Node.js?
   -  What is the purpose of NODE_ENV?

+1. Why is assert used in Node.js?
+The assert module in Node.js is used to perform assertions in code, which means checking whether a condition is met during program execution.
+If the condition is not met, an AssertionError exception is thrown.
+The assert module is useful in writing test code to check whether the output of a function matches the expected output.
+2. How does the DNS lookup function work in Node.js?
+In Node.js, you can use the `dns.lookup()` function to perform a DNS lookup, which resolves a given hostname to an IP address.
+If the hostname cannot be resolved, an exception is thrown.
+You can control the behavior of the DNS lookup by specifying an options object, such as whether to use IPv4 or IPv6 addresses, setting a timeout, and more.